 Big Data Analytics- Playing a Key Role in Cyber-Security

-With growing complexity of IT networks, the inventiveness of hackers to bring down the online systems and abuse of data is on the rise too.
-According to recent studies, the rapid digitization will increase the cost of data breaches to $2.1 trillion by the end of 2019.
-Cyber criminals are constantly developing bigger threats and lack of data security can lead to great financial losses and reputational damage to a company.
-Therefore, organizations need to find out a cyber-security solution that can help them keep a leg up of these threats.
+With the growing trends of software testing and quality assurances, the inventiveness of hackers to bring down the online systems and abuse of data is on the rise too.
+According to recent studies, rapid digitization will increase the cost of data breaches to $2.1 trillion by the end of 2019.
+Cybercriminals are constantly developing bigger threats and lack of data security can lead to great financial losses and reputational damage to a company.
+Therefore, organizations need to find out a cyber-security solution that can help them have a leg up on these threats.

 Rethink Your Cyber Security Concepts